 Alprolix is an approved recombinant DNA-derived coagulation factor IX concentrate for people with hemophilia B. Biogen initially developed Alprolix and spun off Bioverativ Therapeutics to further develop the therapy.
 Sanofi then acquired Bioverativ.

 Alprolix is used as an on-demand treatment to control bleeding episodes, for the management of bleeding during surgery, and as a routine preventive treatment (prophylaxis) to lower the frequency of bleeding episodes.

 Alprolix is the first recombinant clotting factor IX therapy with prolonged circulation in the body.
 It was developed using Fc fusion technology.
 Fc fusion technology combines factor IX to the Fc portion of immunoglobulin G subclass 1 (IgG1).
-This enables Alprolix to use a naturally occurring pathway to remain longer in the body.
+This enables Alprolix to use a naturally occurring pathway to remain in the body longer.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.